Please note, that the course materials are partly provided via the online learning platform "Moodle".

 Law of Property

 This class is dedicated to analysing the general principles of property law – among them the principle of abstraction as one of the most characteristic principles of German law.
-We will also discuss the functions, protection, and rights associated with the possession and ownership of property as well as the requirements on the transfer of property, including acquisition in good faith.
+We will also discuss the functions, protection, and rights associated with the possession and ownership of property as well as the requirements for the transfer of property, including acquisition in good faith.
 Finally, the class will also briefly explore limited real rights to movable and immovable property.

 Intellectual Property Law

 This course will introduce participants to German and European Intellectual Property Law.
 The course will combine theory and law.
 In the first session, we will start with theoretical justifications of intellectual property and outline common principles thereof.
 In the later sessions, participants will gain an overview of the relevant black letter law in the three conventional IP subjects (patents, copyright, and trademark).